abdsyafiq/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 # Introduction

-An eCommerce company that connects microbusinesses with their customers wants to know the company's performance in 2016 - 2018.
+An eCommerce company that connects micro-enterprises with their customers wants to know the company's performance in 2016 - 2018.
 As a member of the Data Analytics team, I was given the responsibility to analyze three aspects related to the company's business performance, such as:

 * **Customer Growth**
 * **Product Quality**